We invite you to submit session proposals to the 4th annual C++Now Conference: C++Now 2015 (Aspen CO, USA, May 11 – 16, 2015).

 - C++11/14 and how it changes life for users and library writers

-- Advanced sessions on implementation techniques used within Boost libraries
+- Advanced implementation techniques used within Boost libraries

 - Software development tools and their application to C++ and or Boost

-- Other topics likely to be of great interest to C++ users and developers
+- Any other topics likely to be of great interest to C++ users and developer

-Presentations focus on a practitioner’s ideas and¬†experience with anything relevant to the C++ community.
+Lectures focus on a practitioner’s ideas and¬†experience with anything relevant to the C++ community.

 Submitting a Proposal

 All submissions should be made through¬†our submission page.

 Standard sessions are 90 minutes.
 You may submit a proposal for¬†fractions or multiples of 90-minutes.
 Fractional proposals will be¬†grouped into 90 minute sessions covering related topics.
 Longer¬†sessions, such as tutorials and classes, will be assigned 90 minute,¬†three hour (i.e. half day), or six hour (i.e. full day) time slots.

 One registration fee is waived for a standard session presentation.
 Shorter sessions are prorated.